KevalGondaliya/arrimo-server/README.md

 email: admin@gmail.com
 password: 123456

-After this you can change you email as a admin and also you can create a user.
+After this you can change your email as a admin and also you can create a user.

 and user can create a event.